St. Anne's Church, Saint-Benoît

-The St. Anne's Church (Église Sainte-Anne de Saint-Benoît) is the name given to a Catholic church on the island of Réunion, French overseas department in the Indian Ocean.
+St. Anne's Church (Église Sainte-Anne de Saint-Benoît) is a Catholic church on the island of Réunion, French overseas department in the Indian Ocean.

 Located in the jurisdiction of the city of Saint-Benoît (St. Benedict) and the Roman Catholic Diocese of Saint-Denis de La Réunion, the church is the most notable building in the district of St. Anne (hence its classification as a historical monument).
 It previously served as the backdrop of François Truffaut's film "La sirène du Mississippi".
 This church is under special protection due to its classification as a historical monument since October 11, 1982.